pulumi/docs/content/blog/eks-v3-release/index.md

 ### Support for Amazon Linux 2023 and Bottlerocket

-We've expanded the operating system options for node groups in EKS v3 to address the upcoming deprecation of Amazon Linux 2 (AL2).
+We have expanded the operating system options for node groups in EKS v3 to address the upcoming deprecation of Amazon Linux 2 (AL2).
 You can now choose between Amazon Linux 2 (deprecated), Amazon Linux 2023 and Bottlerocket for your EKS nodes.
-This flexibility allows you to select the OS that best fits your workloads, security requirements, and compliance needs, while ensuring you're using a supported and actively maintained operating system.
+This flexibility allows you to select the OS that best fits your workloads, security requirements, and compliance needs, while ensuring you are using a supported and actively maintained operating system.
 We've introduced a new `operatingSystem` property for node groups to facilitate this choice.

 ### Access Entries for IAM Integration